logicalclocks/hops-docs/docs/hopsml/python_model_serving.rst

    :height: 400px
    :figclass: align-center

 Next, select "Python" and click on the "Browse" button next to `Python Script` to select a python script from your project that you want to serve.
-It is a best practice that this script is put inside the "Models" directory.
+It is best practice to store this script in the "Models" dataset.

 .. _sklearn_serving1.png: ../_images/serving/sklearn_serving1.png
 .. figure:: ../imgs/serving/sklearn_serving1.png